KyleCummins/Mancala/README.md

 # MancalaCPP
 An new version of my mancala AI project, rebuilt from the ground up in C++ utilizing object oriented design principles.
 I hope to eventually add more varieties of AI for comparison and personal learning.

-Credit to "The Ancienct Game and the AI" by Erik Langenborg for inspiration.
+Credit to "The Ancient Game and the AI" by Erik Langenborg for inspiration.

 To Do:
 -Basic UML